playframework/playframework/documentation/manual/javaGuide/main/http/JavaBodyParsers.md

 > **Note:** You can't write `BodyParser` implementation directly using Java.
 Because a Play `BodyParser` must handle the body content incrementaly using an `Iteratee[Array[Byte], A]` it must be implemented in Scala.
 >
 > However Play provides default `BodyParser`s that should fit most use cases (parsing Json, Xml, Text, uploading files).
-And you can reuse these default parsers to create your own directly in Java; for example you can provide an RDF parsers based on the Text one.
+And you can reuse these default parsers to create your own directly in Java; for example you can provide an RDF parser based on the Text one.

 ## The `BodyParser` Java API